Joseph-Anthony-King/CopilotPrompts/SocialistMeansOfProductionEvaluation/prompt.md

 I'm going to describe an economic system to you, and I want you to give me the likely material conditions that would result from this means of production.

 In this economic system, labor has primacy over capital.
-The labor market has been abolished and no one can work for a wage or a salary.
+The labor market has been abolished, and no one can work for a wage or a salary.
 Instead, the institution of economic organization in this system is the workers' cooperative.
 Workers' cooperatives are collectively owned.
 Every member has a stake and one person, one vote in all workers' cooperative matters.
 Regarding remuneration, there cannot be more than a 25% spread between the highest-paid and lowest-paid members of the collective.

 All cooperatives are also union shops.
 The unions provide support and settle internal disputes that the cooperatives cannot resolve.